 What is Asian Handicap betting?

-Asian Handicap betting markets are perfect for football traders looking for an alternative to the more traditional 1X2.
+Asian Handicap betting markets offer an alternative to the more traditional 1X2.
 We explain what Asian Handicap betting is, how to bet on the markets, and their benefits.

 The Asian Handicap betting market is often seen as complex, but once you understand the concept, you will have a fresh perspective for football trading.

 In a football match there is a difference in perceived quality between the two opponents.
 The differential varies determined by a number of dispositional and situational factors such as: